Election Coverage Stalls Daytime

 Review based on a national syndicated rating report for the week ending November 13, 2022.

-For example, Hot Bench (season high 1.3, up 8% from the week before) was the sole established courtroom show able to break into positive territory.
+For example, Hot Bench (season high 1.3, up 8% from the week before) was the sole established courtroom show able to break into positive territory for the election.
 New judges Yodit Tewolde and Rachel Juarez just a week earlier joined Michael Corriero on the program, which is currently the No. 1 court show in original production and the number three daytime show overall, tying Dr. Phil.

 Another one of the few bright spots was Karamo (new season high 0.4, up 33%), which was the only rookie talker recording rising ratings.
-The growing newcomer had its most-watched week yet, delivering an average 554,000 viewers each day, up 50,000 from the prior week.
+The growing newcomer had its most-watched week yet, delivering an average 554,000 viewers each day, up 50,000 from the prior week during the election.

 The talk shows were led for the 25th week in a row — including eight ties — by Live with Kelly and Ryan (1.6, steady).